2054883SAM/CourseWebsite/docs/COURSE_PROGRESS_INTEGRATION.md

 - Updates or creates the section progress record
 - Automatically calculates and updates the overall course progress
-- Stores the calculated progress in the `courses_progress` table
+- Stores the calculated progress in the `enrollments.progress` column

 ### 2. Course Progress Calculation